MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 Model training is the process of selecting appropriate algorithms and providing them with preprocessed historical data and observations to enable the model to learn patterns and make predictions.

 Training the model (feature engineering) and hyperparameter tuning are iterative processes, and they're expensive.
-During each iteration, data scientists track results with combinations of data, code, and parameters. **Use repeatable pipelines to track experiements** with minimum manual effort until the right level of accuracy is achieved.
+During each iteration, data scientists track results with combinations of data, code, and parameters. **Use repeatable pipelines to track experiments** with minimum manual effort until the right level of accuracy is achieved.

 Another operational challenge is provisioning and scaling **specialized compute resources** where experiments are conducted.
 Also, you should **package and publish models** efficiently.